Crystals in Florida?

 Now would I go back to Hot Springs, Arkansas to mine quartz?
 You better believe it!
 In a hot second!

-How to find areas near you to mine
+How to find mines near you

 Just Google it!